Virtual Events and Awards Ceremonies are here to stay!

 Also, those who bring home the trophies will naturally want to share this evidence of their hard work and talent across their own network.
 All in all, a virtual awards ceremony has the potential to strengthen brand awareness.
 However, it’s useful to orchestrate it so that your event stands out – which brings us neatly on to…

 Create a branded hashtag, write a blog post, even create a trailer before the event.
 People enjoy getting a sneak peek into a company’s culture.
 Not only does this help with your external image, but these events can pick up team morale, which can nose dive during this time of remote working.
-Remoters found lack of personal interactions to be the biggest disadvantage remote workers experienced in 2019 and it’s doubtful 2020 saw a rise in these figures:
+Remoters found lack of personal interactions to be the biggest disadvantage remote workers experienced in 2019 followed by isolation/loneliness and it’s doubtful 2020 saw these figures improve.

-You’ve a chance to make this ocassion more than an event.
+You have a chance to make this occasion more than an event.
 Show your employees that you want them to enjoy their career with your brand, to feel recognised and have opportunities to express, create and develop their talents.
 Showcase these efforts before and after the event through your social channels.

 Online events can be thrown under if things don’t run smoothly.
 There’s a lot to manage when hosting and we’d recommend that it can be unrealistic to be in charge of the technical side of the event too.